techwithtwin/making-money-wp-jinja-wordcamp/docs/intro.md

 :::tip TIP
 **( Twin )** People used to call me "Twin" because I have a brother who looks identical to me, even though we're not actually twins.
 :::
-My real name is Bonface Maina and I'm a fullstack software developer with 4+ years of experience, I have a keen interest in building wordpress themes and plugins as well as just being a designer.
+My real name is Bonface Maina and I'm a fullstack software developer with 5+ years of experience, I have a keen interest in building wordpress themes and plugins.
+I'm also a graphics designer.

 ![TechWithTwin Photo](/img/photo-of-techwithtwin.jpeg)